THE REAL DEAL ABOUT RELATIVE ADOPTIONS IN FLORIDA

 Are Florida relative adoption forms available online?

-No. While you can find some (but not all) step-parent and adult adoption forms online, there are no Florida relative adoption forms available online for use by the general public.
+No. While you can find some (but not all) step-parent and adult adoption forms online, there are no Florida relative adoption forms available online for use by the public.

-Can I use Florida step-parent adoption forms for my Florida relative or grandparent adoption?
+Can I use Florida stepparent adoption forms for my Florida relative or grandparent adoption?

 I can’t afford an attorney.
 Where can I find help filling out the documents to adopt my relative in Florida?

-A Florida grandparent adoption or other Florida relative adoption is a life-changing event that should be carefully considered.
+A Florida grandchild adoption or other Florida relative adoption is a life-changing event that should be carefully considered.
 Adopting your relative in Florida should be simple and affordable.
 As surprising as it may seem, there are alternatives for you to consider when adopting your relative in Florida that won’t bust your budget.